visama/Cat_vae/docs/Imputation.md

 ## Vae-imputation of multivariate categorical data

 Here we follow the example of [1] in our vae-imputation experiments.
-Idea is again to use likelihood probabilities and consider a data point likely is it's attached with high probability.
+Idea is again to use likelihood probabilities and consider a data point likely is it's attached with a high probability.
 Algorithm for imputating one data point x is

 1. Fit Vae using the training set X_train